michael-betz/kiff/README.md

 kiff test5.kicad_pcb -c HEAD~1
 ```

-# Supported Kicad versions
+# Supported KiCad versions
 There are currently CI tests in place for versions 5.1.9, 6.0.11, 7.0.10, 8.0.5 and 9.0.0.
 If the below badge is green, they've all succeeded.

 [![CI status](https://github.com/michael-betz/kiff/actions/workflows/kicad.yml/badge.svg)](https://github.com/michael-betz/kiff/actions/workflows/kicad.yml)

 By default, the legacy python API is used to generate the .pdfs.
 The API needs to be installed in your python path (`import pcbnew` must work).
-This API will be no more available in Kicad 9.
+This API will be no more available in KiCad 9.

 If the legacy API fails, kiff falls back on the `kicad-cli` command-line tool, which can also plot the .pdfs.
 This tool has been introduced in version 7.